saranthn/NYSE-Prediction/README.md

 <a name="readme-top"></a>
-# New York Stock Exchange Dtock Price Forecasting
+# New York Stock Exchange Stock Price Forecasting

 <!-- TABLE OF CONTENTS -->
 <details>